BCHPleaseOrg/sbx/PROPOSAL.md

 __THE SOLUTION__

-The SmartBCH developers have brilliantly (pun intended) built-in a trustless Proof-of-Stake network of Validators directly into the protocol.
+The SmartBCH developers have brilliantly _(pun intended)_ built-in a trustless Proof-of-Stake network of [__XHedge Validators__](https://xhedge.cash/validators) directly into the protocol.
 These Validators have the most incentive and technical capability of managing the responsibility of custody for the network's assets; until a permanent solution is ready to be deployed on Mainnet.

 ---

-### The goal of this initiative is to create a Federation of [XHedge Validators](https://xhedge.cash/validators) that can scale to at least 100+ participating nodes connected over a low-latency, decentralized, peer-to-peer communications network.
+### TL;DR — The goal of this initiative is to create a Federation of [XHedge Validators](https://xhedge.cash/validators) _(scalable to at least 100+ participating nodes)_ connected over a low-latency, decentralized, P2P communications network with the responsibility of managing the SmartBCH Cross-chain Asset Bridge.

 ---